 Will it take longer to get from Laurier Drive to Circle Drive southbound once the proposed changes are implemented?

 The new route is about the same timing, from Laurier Drive to Circle Drive southbound is via Confederation Drive southbound under 22nd St to the re-aligned Circle Dr S on-ramp.

 NEW!
 A trip from Cosmo Civic Centre to a point just south of Clancy Drive on Circle Drive southbound is expected to take approximately 2:24 minutes.

 Will public feedback from the third Open House be considered before the final plan goes forward to the Standing Policy Committee on Transportation (SPCT)?

 Yes.
-All new comments and feedback will be incorporated to help draft the report to the SPCT, which is anticipated for spring 2022.
+All new comments and feedback will be incorporated to help draft the report to the SPCT, which is planned for August 2022.